Amon20044/Couple-Board-Web/README.md

 # CoupleBoard Frontend

-A microservices-based backend for the CoupleBoard application, using NGINX for reverse proxy routing.
+A microservices-based Product for the Couples to store their sweet memories with unlimited storage, using NGINX for reverse proxy routing.
 This architecture ensures scalability, modularity, and ease of deployment across services.

 ## 🔍 Project Links